Alabama rolls Huskies, 24-7, in College Football Playoff semifinal

-Battered and buried for four quarters beneath a wave of violent crimson, the Washington Huskies saw their season end here on Saturday afternoon.
+Battered and buried for four quarters beneath an 11-man mass of violent crimson, the Washington Huskies saw their season end the way many thought it would here on Saturday afternoon.

 In many ways, it felt inevitable, Alabama’s unbeaten machine flattening one the nation’s most efficient offenses in ways nobody else could, at least not this season.

+“They kind of are what we thought they were,” UW coach Chris Petersen said.
+“Really, really elite, championship defense.”

-The Crimson Tide – the nation’s No. 1 team, the nation’s No. 1 defense, the nation’s foremost producer of NFL talent – showed No. 4 Washington precisely why nobody expected the Huskies to be particularly competitive in this College Football Playoff semifinal at the Peach Bowl.
+The Crimson Tide – the nation’s No. 1 team, the nation’s No. 1 defense, the nation’s foremost producer of NFL talent – showed No. 4 Washington precisely why so few expected the Huskies to be competitive in this College Football Playoff semifinal at the Peach Bowl.

 Alabama won, 24-7, an admirable effort by Washington’s defense overshadowed by a Crimson Tide defense so fast, so strong, so unrelenting that it rendered the Huskies’ offense inept.

-The Huskies – champions of the Pac-12 for the first time since 2000 – finish this still-charmed season with a 12-2 record.
-Alabama advances to next Monday’s (Jan.
-9) national championship game in Tampa, against the winner of tonight’s other semifinal between No. 2 Clemson and No. 3 Ohio State.
+The Huskies — champions of the Pac-12 for the first time since 2000 — finish this still-charmed season with a 12-2 record, tied for the most wins in a season in school history.
+Alabama (14-0) advances to next Monday’s (Jan.
+9) national championship game in Tampa, Florida, where it will face the winner of tonight’s other semifinal between No. 2 Clemson and No. 3 Ohio State.

+“They’re really fast,” said UW quarterback Jake Browning, whose second-quarter pick-six gave Alabama a two-score lead that the Huskies never challenged.
+“We knew that coming in.
+They obviously have a lot of really good athletes.”

-The start wasn’t so bad for Washington.
-Quarterback Jake Browning led the Huskies on an eight-play, 64-yard scoring drive on their second possession, a perfect throw to Dante Pettis for a 16-yard touchdown giving UW a 7-0 lead.
+But it didn’t seem after Washington’s second possession that Alabama would be quite this dominant, that it would hold UW to 2.9 yards per play, to 44 yards rushing, to 194 yards of total offense.
+Browning led the Huskies on an eight-play, 64-yard scoring drive in the first quarter, a perfect throw to receiver Dante Pettis for a 16-yard touchdown giving UW a 7-0 lead.

 That drive featured a 13-yard scramble by Browning on third down, followed by a 20-yard screen pass to tailback Myles Gaskin.
 On both plays, UW used Alabama’s aggression to its advantage.